yournextstore/new.store/docs/new-store-prd.md

   - No layout customization in v0.
 - **Predefined Themes and Images:**
   - Themes are selected from a predefined set.
-  - Images (layout and product) are selected by the backend from a predefined library using descriptions provided by the AI agent via vector search.
+  - Images (layout and product) are selected by the backend from a predefined library using **AI-generated descriptions embedded in placeholder URLs** (see Section 4.2.1) via vector search.
 - **AI Output:**
   - Generates 2-3 categories and full definitions for 6-12 products (excluding final image URLs).
-  - Provides descriptive text hints for all required images.
+  - Provides **image placeholder URLs** containing descriptive text for all required images.
 - **API Response:**
   - Returns a domain name or an error message.